Mauser Model 1910: Service

 Costa Rica ordered the Model 1910, chambered in 7×57mm Mauser.
 5,000 were produced by the Mauser Oberndorf plant (Waffenfabrik Mauser-Oberndorf a/n) between 1911 and 1913.
 Some of these rifles had their barrel shortened to 58 cm and were later modified to fire the .30-06 Springfield cartridge.
 Ecuador ordered an unknown number in the same caliber.

-Serbia ordered the Model 1910 rifle, in 7×57mm Mauser.
+Serbia ordered the Model 1910 rifle, chambered in 7×57mm Mauser.
 It saw service during the Balkan Wars and World War I. In 1918, it was the standard rifle of the Kingdom of Serbs, Croats and Slovenes (Yugoslavia).
 Some were exported to Guatemala.
 In Yugoslavian service, the rifle was called Puška 7 mm M 10 and saw further service during World War II.
 Some were shortened and rechambered in 7.92×57mm Mauser as Puška 7,9 mm M 10C.
-The German captured by Nazi Germany were respectively designated Gewehr 221 (j) and Gewehr 291/.
+The German captured by Nazi Germany were respectively designated Gewehr 221 (j) and Gewehr 291/3 (j).

 The Venezuelan unelected leader, Juan Vicente Gómez, ordered 6,000 Model 1910 to modernize its Army equipment.
 They were delivered by Mauser before 1914.